Best Website Builders for Small Business

 - Hundreds of beautifully designed templates and themes that you can choose from.

-- An intuitive drag-and-drop interface that makes it easy to create a fully-functional eCommerce store with just a few clicks.
+- Easy online store builder – Intuitive drag-and-drop interface that makes it easy to create a fully-functional eCommerce store with just a few clicks.

-- Integrated payment solution with Shopify Payments or you can use third-party payment gateways to accept payments.
+- Accept payment easily – Shopify offers integrated payment solution with Shopify Payments for certain countries or third-party payment gateways to accept payments.

 Shopify might be the most expensive website builder on the list but it offers a range of features and tools that are quite useful for an eCommerce store.
 At $29/mo for the basic plan and $299/mo for the advanced, it can get pretty costly.
 However, if you want a hassle-free eCommerce website builder, Shopify is definitely your best choice.